blakesmods/web/apps/web/content/wiki/1.12/mysticalagriculture/items/essence-tools.md

 ## Overview

-Essence Tools are higher tier tools that can be upgraded using [Charms](charms.md).
+Essence Tools are higher tier tools with greater strength, efficiency and durability.
+Supremium tier tools can be upgraded using [Charms](charms.md) for additional effects.